Hiususm/sec-13f-filings/README.md

 ### Populate database with 13F data

+First of all: do not forget to identify your 'User-Agent' to the SEC, (see [SEC Info](https://www.sec.gov/os/accessing-edgar-data).
 There are a few ways to populate data.
 The simplest is to use the provided [`MinimalDbSeeder`](app/lib/minimal_db_seeder.rb) class, which will import and process recent filings from a handful of investment managers

 ```sh